Top Workplace Injury Risks Oregon Employers Should Know

 Maintain vehicles regularly

-Limit distracted driving and enforce seat belt use
+Restrict driving while distracted and require seat belt use

-Vehicle-related injuries can result in medical costs, liability claims, and lost workdays.
+Vehicle-related injuries can also lead to medical expenses, liability claims and missed workdays.

 Prevention Tips: